sinesy/GitBookLegacy/platform-for-gae.md

 Bear in mind that all reading/writing operations \(except for read an entity by primary key\) are a  service pay-per-use: the more you call them, the more you pay.

-In case of reading an entity  by primary key use the next method.
+In case of reading an entity  by primary key use the next method

 **Reading a single  entity by primary key:**